beltofte/solr_best_bets/README.md

 Instead of adding it on the configuration page, has it been added as a local task on admin/content.
 This is better from an editorial perspective if editors should have access to control the best bets.

+**Sort page**

+A sort page (admin/content/solr_best_bets/sort) has been added.
+This page gives an editor or webmaster the posibility to sort the created best bets.
+This is important when multiple best bets exists for the same search query.
+This way can the order of these best bets be controlled in the search result.

 **Cleaned up configuration**

 The blank configuration page and tabs has been removed.